 Alternative update engines¶

 Conveyor doesn't use Squirrel for updates.
 On macOS the popular and robust Sparkle 2 framework is used.
 On Windows the Windows 10/11 native next-generation MSIX package format is used.
-Conveyor enhances and works around bugs in older versions of Windows to give you the best possible experience.
-MSIX is what enables background updates and file data sharing.
+For Ubuntu/Debian users there's an apt repository.

 Electron Forge isn't fully documented (e.g. for the config keys).
 Conveyor has extensive docs and samples.